osrf/gazebo_tutorials/aerodynamics/tutorial.md

 Note in this example, the airfoil has non-zero camber, and has a net positive lift at zero angle of attack.
-To obtain equivalent representation using the current Gazebo `LiftDragPlugin` plugin parameters, shift the entire curve to the right such that the zero lift point corresponds to zero angle of attack.
+To obtain equivalent representation using the current Gazebo-classic `LiftDragPlugin` plugin parameters, shift the entire curve to the right such that the zero lift point corresponds to zero angle of attack.
 And we can label the original zero angle of attack location as `a0` in the shifted curve, i.e. `a0` is 5 degrees.